ncbi/ribovore/00README.txt

 "hits_to_more_than_one_family", details hits to other families.
 ALWAYS CAUSES FAILURE.

+4. "hits_on_both_strands": At least 1 hit above minimum score
+threshold to best model exists on both strands.
+ALWAYS CAUSES FAILURE.

-4: "unacceptable_model": Best hit is to a model that is 'unacceptable'.
+5. "unacceptable_model": Best hit is to a model that is 'unacceptable'.
 By default, all models are acceptable, but the user can specify only certain top-scoring models are 'acceptable' using the --inaccept <s> option.
 An example of using this file is given below in the DEFINING ACCEPTABLE MODELS section.
 ALWAYS CAUSES FAILURE.

-5. "opposite_strand": The best hit is on the minus strand.
+6. "opposite_strand": The best hit is on the minus strand.
 ONLY CAUSES FAILURE IF THE --minusfail OPTION IS ENABLED.

-6. "suspiciously_low_score_per_posn": the bits per nucleotide
+7. "suspiciously_low_score_per_posn": the bits per nucleotide
 statistic (total bit score divided by length of total sequence (not just length of hit)) is below threshold.
 By default the threshold is 0.5 bits per position, but this can be changed to <x> with the "--lowppossc <x>" option.
 ONLY CAUSES FAILURE IF THE --scfail OPTION IS ENABLED.

-7. "low_total_coverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below threshold.
+8. "low_total_coverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below threshold.
 By default the threshold is 0.88, but can be changed to <x> with the --tcov <x> option.
 ONLY CAUSES FAILURE IF THE --covfail OPTION IS ENABLED.

-8. "low_score_difference_between_top_two_domains": the score
+9. "low_score_difference_between_top_two_domains": the score
 difference between the top two domains is below the 'low' threshold.
 By default this is the score per position difference, and the 'low' threshold is 0.10 bits per position, but this is changeable